Douglas M. Teti

 University Park PA 16802

-I am principal investigator of several active projects at present:
+I am principal investigator of the following active projects at present:

 Project SIESTA (Study of Infants’ Emergent Sleep Trajectories) draws from previous research demonstrating linkages between sleep disruption in childhood and developmental delays in cognitive development and behavior problems in children.
 Although these linkages are well-established for children in the preschool years and beyond, very few studies have examined these links in infancy, nor are the reasons for these relations well-understood.
-Project SIESTA is a longitudinal study of (1) linkages between infant sleep quality during the first two years and infant cognitive (e.g., information processing) and socioemotional development (e.g., quality of infant-parent attachments, infant behavior problems and behavioral competencies); (2) how parenting of infants at bedtime and night time (from video-recordings), beginning as early as 1 month of age, affects the development of infant sleep quality over time; and (3) the role of parental adaptation to infant sleep patterns in predicting infant developmental outcomes and infant stress reactivity (diurnal cortisol activity).
-In addition to the variety of infant socio-emotional and cognitive outcomes assessed in this study, we will be looking at parental emotional availability of parents (both mothers and fathers) at bedtime and night time with their infants, and how parental behavior at bedtime and night time predicts infant functioning during the day.
-Project SIESTA is funded by the National Institute of Child Health and Human Development.
+Project SIESTA is a longitudinal study of (1) linkages between infant sleep quality during the first two years and infant socioemotional development (e.g., quality of infant-parent attachments, infant behavior problems and behavioral competencies); (2) how parenting of infants at bedtime and night time (from video-recordings), beginning at1 month of age through 24 months, affects the development of infant sleep quality over time; (3) the intersection of parenting practices, parenting quality, and infant sleep in predicting infant developmental outcomes and stress reactivity (diurnal cortisol activity) across the first two years of life.
+Project SIESTA also examines how parental behavior at bedtime and night time predicts infant functioning during the day.
+SIESTA is funded by the National Institute of Child Health and Human Development.
 Project SIESTA has several co-investigators from Penn State’s departments of HDFS (Cindy Stifter, Mike Rovine) and Psychology (Pamela Cole), Hershey Medical Center’s Department of Pediatrics (Ian Paul), and one investigator from the University of California, David (Thomas Anders).

 NIMH Post-Doctoral Fellow, 1984 - 1986, Developmental Psychology, University of Utah, Salt Lake City, UT